Waving goodbye concept

 “There was no case for committing more than $15m to exploration over the next two years, as required under the ASX Listing Rules, when the funding requirement for the projects we are contemplating is far lower,” Danakali Chair Seamus Cornelius said.

-Danakali noted on Tuesday it is considering projects back in Eritrea; in Saudi Arabia, and, in Australia.
+Danakali on Tuesday noted it is considering projects back in Eritrea; in Saudi Arabia, and, in Australia.

 “After lengthy and careful consideration, we concluded that transition to the NSX was in the best interests of Danakali and our investors,” Cornelius added.